-(Reprinted from Tundra Times July 1, 1963) By HOWARD ROCK
+(Reprinted from Tundra Times

+By HOWARD ROCK

 Times Editor The Arctic in its grudging moments can be most cruel.
-She can be terribly indifferent to life and death struggle that to life and death struggle that goes on upon her lands and seas.
-Blinding blizzards can blow for days on end.
+She can be terribly indifferent to life and death struggle that goes on upon her lands and Blinding blizzards can blow for days on end.
 Gales rage on interminably.
 Water leads on the sea ice refuse to open.
-Land animals bypass their accurate their accustomed routes
+Land animals bypass their accustomed routes.

 These conditions, which can last for weeks or even months, fortunately are rare.
 But when they persist they can become disastrous or near disastrous.

 Lean Years

 In the early 1929's such a condition existed at the village of Point Hope in Northwestern Alaska.
 The economy of the natives there had not been good for many, many years previous to that date.
 This was due to poor whaling "takes" in those years probably springing from the drastic reduction of the bowhead whale herd as a result of the massive hunt for them by-fleets of whaling ships during the latter part of the 1800's.

-When weather improved, hunters of Point Hope went out but came back empty handed.
-Now and then a seal would be Now and then a seal would be caught.
+When weather impro When weather improved, hunters of Point Hope went out but came back empty handed.
+Now and then a seal would be caught.
 The meager catches were not enough to sustain the economy of the village.
 Food supplies became lower and lower day by day.
 Rationing of food was the order of the day.
 Some families began to go hungry.

-Danger Zone Many hunters including my
+Danger Zone

-Many hunters, including my father, would report that far out miles and miles from the village could be seen by tele-scope, multitudes of seals in open leads but they were beyond the danger zone.
+Many hunters, including my father, would report that far out miles and miles from the village could be seen by tele-scope, multitudes of seals in scope, multitudes of seals in open leads but they were beyond the danger zone.
 To go beyond this danger line was almost suicidal for any hunter.
 If they did chance it, it was almost certain the ice would break between them and the village and they would be carried out to sea.
 Many hunters had been lost in the past who tried to go beyond it.

-At our house our family began to feel the shortage of food as did other families of the village.
-Teams of dogs became lean they are like a school of tom cod," he told mother.
+began to feel the shortage of food as did other families of the village.
+Teams of dogs became